PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: Abstract

 \section{Abstract}

 In this study, we investigate whether attention-based information flow inside large language models (LLMs) is aggregated through noticeable patterns for long context processing.
 Our observations reveal that LLMs aggregate information through \textbf{Pyramidal} Information Funneling where attention is scattering widely in lower layers, progressively consolidating within specific contexts, and ultimately focusing on critical tokens (a.k.a massive activation or attention sink) in higher layers.
 Motivated by these insights, we developed \method, a novel and effective KV cache compression method.
 This approach dynamically adjusts the KV cache size across different layers, allocating more cache in lower layers and less in higher ones, diverging from traditional methods that maintain a uniform KV cache size.
 Our experimental evaluations, utilizing the LongBench benchmark, show that \method matches the performance of models with a full KV cache while retaining only 12\% of the KV cache, thus significantly reducing memory usage.
-In scenarios emphasizing memory efficiency, where only 0.7\% of the KV cache is maintained, \method surpasses other KV cache compression techniques, achieving up to a 20.5 absolute accuracy improvement on TREC.
+In scenarios emphasizing memory efficiency, where only 0.7\% of the KV cache is maintained, \method surpasses other KV cache compression techniques, achieving up to a 20.5 absolute accuracy improvement on TREC dataset.
+In the Needle-in-a-Haystack experiment, \method outperforms competing methods in maintaining long-context comprehension in LLMs; notably, retaining just 128 KV cache entries enables the LLAMA-3-70B model to achieve 100.0 Acc. performance.